jxxssicaa/dh110jessicang/Interface Design.md

 2. Find the location map of doctors nearby
 3. Locate the mental health hotline

 My test user was able to quickly complete all three tasks without roadblocks or problems.
-The video evidene of the user testing is here:
+The video evidence of the user testing conducted is here:

 ### Color Contrast Test